Corned Beef And Cabbage Dutch Oven Recipe! Plus Guinness Beer!

-This Corned Beef And Cabbage Dutch Oven Recipe are now one of my favorite new ways to make corned beef!
+This Guinness corned beef and cabbage dutch oven recipe is now one of my favorite new ways to make corned beef!
 With St Patrick’s Day around the corner, we had to taste-test some new recipes.
 We may have family over, so we wanted to perfect the recipe; I have to say I love how the addition of Guinness Blonde Beer gave a nice flavor.

-Now I have a 3.5-quart dutch oven from Kohls; this recipe quickly showed me I need a bigger one If I want to have leftovers.
-I am eying the 7-quart size for my next dutch oven; while I love my crockpot, I love cooking with the dutch oven.
-I took my Crockpot Corned Beef And Cabbage Recipe and gave it a little twist.
+Now I have a 3.5-quart Dutch oven from Kohl’s; this recipe quickly showed me I need a bigger one if I want to have leftovers.
+I am eying the 7-quart size for my next Dutch oven; while I love my crockpot, I love cooking with the Dutch oven.
+I took my Crockpot Corned Beef and Cabbage Recipe and gave it a little twist.
 My kids preferred the corned beef this way vs. the other way.

 - Corned Beef